-Carl has extensive experience working with companies operating in industry sectors ranging from real estate, construction, transportation/logistics, automotive, retail and professional services.
-He also has experience with the review and analysis of cost segregation studies, transfers/sales of partnership interests, and U.S. and foreign-based companies that have tax exposure from foreign-owned investments.
+Carl has extensive experience working with companies operating in industry sectors ranging from automotive, transportations/logistics, real estate, construction and professional services.
+He also has experience with the review and analysis of cost segregation studies, transfers/sales of partnership interests, and aligning organizational and tax restructuring strategies with leadership’s long-term objectives.

 B.S.B.A – Accounting and Economics, The Ohio State University